danielvartan/orbis/README.md

 [`shift_and_rotate()`](https://danielvartan.github.io/orbis/reference/shift_and_rotate.html)
-was developed to simplify shifting and rotating spatial data, especially for rasters and vectors that cross the dateline (e.g., Russia).
+was developed to simplify shifting and rotating spatial data, especially for rasters and vectors that cross the dateline (e.g. the Russian territory).

+#### Set the Environment

 ``` r
 library(dplyr)